Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Occurring reaction mechanisms

-If the doubly deprotonated oxalate forms the surface complex at low concentrations of OxA, \citet{PANIAS1996A} formulate the subsequent dissolution process based on the findings of \citet{SELLERS1984} for nickel chromium ferrites, as presented in Eq.~\ref{equ:chem_reductive_dissolution_induction}.
+For the reducing pathway, an electron transfer occurs as shown in Eq.~\ref{equ:chem_reductive_dissolution_induction}\,(a).
+If the doubly deprotonated oxalate forms the surface complex at low concentrations of OxA, the subsequent desorption process can be described as shown in Eq.~\ref{equ:chem_reductive_dissolution_induction}\,(b) \citep{PANIAS1996A}:

-For the autocatalytic reaction, the aqueous oxalate complex transfers an electron to the \ce{Fe^{III}} at the surface.
-The reduced surface complex subsequently detaches from the surface~\citep{PANIAS1996A,LITTER1992}: